pietervdvn/MapComplete/Docs/Layers/school.md

 The question is  *Does this school target students with a special need?
-Which structural facilities does this school have?<div class='subtle'>Ad-hoc *
+Which structural facilities does this school have?*

 This rendering asks information about the property  [school:for](https://wiki.openstreetmap.org/wiki/Key:school:for)